durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 ### Clients Provide Full Payment Upfront

-Clients must deposit the full amount in *CDX (Testnet token)* that covers the entirety of the storage contract duration upfront.
+Clients must deposit the full amount in *ARC (Testnet token)* that covers the entirety of the storage contract duration upfront.
 This indicates their pledge to pay a certain amount for the storage contract, though the contract only begins when and if all data slots are filled by Storage Providers.

 ### Delayed Payment to Storage Providers